effector/effector/docs/glossary.md

 title: Glossary
 ---

-This is a glossary of the core terms in Effector, along with their type signatures.
+This is a glossary of the core terms in effector, along with their type signatures.
 The types are documented using [TypeScript notation](http://typescriptlang.org).

 ## Event